Brodie Croft: 2020–2021: Brisbane Broncos

-2022–present: Salford
+2022–2023: Salford Red Devils

 On 9 August 2021, Salford Red Devils announced the signing of Brodie Croft from the Brisbane Broncos on a two-year deal.
 Upon signing for the club, Director of Rugby and Operations Ian Blease said "Brodie coming to the Red Devils is up there with any signing in recent times for this club.
 It has taken a long period of time to get this deal done but I am so pleased to get a player of Brodie's quality and class officially across the line.
 Brodie can come to the Red Devils and enjoy his rugby league again, he is still only a young halfback and after speaking with him over the last few weeks he has the determination to come to the club and push us on with our ambition, it will be tremendous to see him don the Red Devils shirt next season and beyond."

 In Round 1 of the 2022 Super League season, Croft made his club debut for Salford in their 26-16 victory over Castleford.

 Croft played almost every game for Salford in the 2022 Super League season and following a remarkable comeback win away to Warrington in July 2022, Crofts form prompted Salford head coach Paul Rowley to label Croft as the 'best half-back in Super League'.
 Croft guided Salford to play-off finish and was instrumental in securing the teams preliminary finals spot after a comprehensive victory away at Huddersfield.
 Due to a failed head injury assessment in the Huddersfield game, Croft missed the clubs semi-final defeat to St Helens RFC due to concussion protocols.
-Croft finished the regular season with 32 try contributions (25 assists and 7 trys).
+Croft finished the regular season with 32 try contributions (25 assists and 7 tries).
 Croft made over 2,700 running metres with 83 tackle busts and 23 clean breaks.
 On 20 September 2022, Croft was named Man of Steel after being voted as the seasons best player.

 In February 2023, Croft signed a seven-year deal to remain at Salford until the end of the 2030 Super League season.

+In the 2023 Super League season, Croft played 25 matches for Salford as the club finished 7th on the table and missed the playoffs.

+2023–present: Leeds

+On 18 October 2023, Croft signed a three-year deal to join Leeds ahead of the 2024 Super League season.

+In round 1 of the 2024 Super League season, Croft made his club debut for Leeds against his former team Salford.
+Leeds would win the match 22-16.

+Croft played 25 matches for Leeds in the 2024 Super League which saw the club finish 8th on the table.

+Croft played 25 games for Leeds in the 2025 Super League season which saw the club finish 4th on the table.
+Croft played in their elimination playoff match loss against St Helens.